fullstackedorg/docs/docs/introduction.md

 The adapter is implemented for every platform supported.
 It implements a few key elements:

-* Loading the Core C library binary and implementing the foreign function interface with it
+* Loading the Core library and implementing the foreign function interface

   * Implementing the “call”: a function that returns a value

-  * Implementing the “callback”: a function passed to the Core allowing it to communicate with the WebView at any given moment.
+  * Implementing the “callback”: a function passed to the Core allowing it to communicate with the WebViews at any given moment.

 * Handles the WebViews spawning and management